2024 Best Finance & Financial Management Schools in West Virginia

 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the finance degree levels they offer.

-West Virginia University is a great option for students pursuing a degree in finance & financial management.
-Located in the small city of Morgantown, WVU is a public university with a very large student population.
+West Virginia University is a wonderful decision for students interested in a degree in finance & financial management.
+Located in the city of Morgantown, WVU is a public university with a very large student population.

-Those finance & financial management students who get their degree from West Virginia University receive $2,722 more than the standard finance grad.
+Those finance & financial management students who get their degree from West Virginia University earn $2,722 more than the standard finance grad.

-It is difficult to beat Marshall University if you wish to pursue a degree in finance & financial management.
-Located in the city of Huntington, Marshall University is a public university with a large student population.
+It is hard to beat Marshall University if you want to pursue a degree in finance & financial management.
+Located in the small city of Huntington, Marshall University is a public university with a large student population.

-After graduation, finance degree recipients usually make an average of $38,482 at the beginning of their careers.
+Soon after graduating, finance degree recipients usually make an average of $38,482 in the first five years of their career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.